iOS 14.5+ Back to basics guide

 Given the AppTrackingTransparency framework, what options for attribution on iOS does that leave marketers going forward?

-There are three options for attribution after iOS 14.5: SKAdNetwork, deterministic attribution, and probabilistic attribution.
+There are three options for attribution after iOS 14.5: SKAdNetwork, deterministic attribution, and probabilistic attribution (probabilistic modeling).
 Marketers have the choice of using whichever combination of these best methods best suits their needs.
 Adjust can support each of these methods, and can provide guidance on which may work best for a particular app.

 If a user consents to sharing the IDFA, deterministic attribution remains the most accurate option for advertisers.
 However, given opt-in rates, advertisers will also need to use SKAdNetwork.
 While it has its limitations, it should be very accurate in last-click attribution of aggregated installs.
 We believe that using all three methods, while posing the most complexity, also provides the most opportunity.